chuushi/CoreProtect-Lookup-Web-Interface/README.md

 This plugin requires a Minecraft server running CoreProtect 2.11+ and a webserver running PHP 5.4+.
 It can fetch data logged by CoreProtect through the MySQL server or the sqlite (database.db) file.

-If you would like to contribute directly to the code and know how git works, you may do so (and maybe teach me more about collaborating using git, if you will).
-If there is any issues, please tell me about it!

 ## Setup
 *Prerequisites:*